SamipPoudel58/nodejs-ts-google-oauth/blog.md

 });
 ```

+To store session data in a cookie, we will use a package "cookie-session"
-Install cookie-session, use it in the app and initialize passport,
+Install cookie-session, use it in the app and also initialize passport,
-Before we use cookie-session lets setup secret key in our .env file
+Before we use cookie-session lets setup secret key in our .env file which will be used to encrypt our cookies

 ```
 COOKIE_KEY = any_long_and_random_string